-75 years after the Wannsee Conference -where the so called "final solution", the genocide of European Jewry, was meticulously planned-generations of Germans are still grappling with their country's -and, in many cases, their own family's-horrible legacy.
+80 years after the shameful Night of Broken Glass ("Kristallnacht") generations of Germans are still grappling with their country's -and, in many cases, their own family's-horrible Nazi legacy.
 Join German Historian Anette Isaacs, M.A., for a fascinating discussion of how the German nation has attempted - and is still attempting- to cope with the guilt of having caused the Holocaust.